mehrab-abrar/Raspberry-Pi-Voice-Assistant/README.md

 * Use voice commands "Turn on the light/ Turn off the light" to control your relay.

 ### Takeaways from this lab experiment

-* Write a Python script that utilizes the OpenAI platform API keys for interacting with ChatGPT.
+* Getting familiarized with the python script that utilizes the OpenAI platform API keys for interacting with ChatGPT.

-* Use libraries such as openai and pyaudio to handle text-to-speech and speech recognition functionalities.
+* Using libraries to handle text-to-speech and speech recognition functionalities.

-* Implement code logic to capture audio input from the microphone, send it to the OpenAI API for processing, and play back the response through the speaker.
+* Implementing code logic to capture audio input from the microphone, convert it to text, send the text to the OpenAI API for processing, and play back the response through the speaker.